Well, what a surprising chapter this was.

 I initially did not notice her because I was too angry about Zeke dying, since I feel he has so much left to do.

 But then, after his death, a random Titan appears and, in a gruesome moment, cuts open its own stomach and stuffs Zeke inside.

 I was very confused about this so imagine my shock when Zeke emerges from the Titan alive.

-I am pretty sure this is her, since she looks like the Ymir Fritz from the various artworks, and it will be interesting to see how she continues to play a role in the story.
+I am pretty sure this is her, since she looks like the Ymir Fritz from the various artworks, and it will be interesting to see her role in the story.

-She clearly wants Eren and Zeke’s plan to succeed though because she saved him.
+She clearly wants Eren and Zeke’s plan to succeed, though, because she saved Zeke.